tapioone/docs/docs/general/check-licenses.md

 :::

 :::caution
 The Global Discovery Service API returns information based on the set of `tapio-Applications` that are assigned to the calling `AAD-Application`.
-Make sure that the `AAD-Application` you are using is assigned to the `tapio-Application` you want to check licenses for in [my tapio](https://my.tapio.one).
+Make sure that the `AAD-Application` you are using is assigned to the `tapio-Application` you want to check licenses for in [my tapio][my-tapio].
 :::

 ## Check if a subscription has a license